 - EAL there is a legal matter to resolve around a future redevelopment of the Airport terminus area.
 This issue and some contract alignment issues are described in the DLA Report and are not anticipated to create any material risk. - NR a number of mostly programme related risks arising from the NR agreements which are in the normal course of business for doing business with NR.
-The QRA covers for these in the general delay provision - Forth Ports risk that the contribution to extra construction costs of their revised design requirements as capped in their agreement proves to be insufficient to cover the costs.
+The QRA covers for these in the general delay provision - •Forth Ports risk that the contribution to extra construction costs of their revised design requirements as capped in their agreement proves to be insufficient to cover the costs.
 However, tie is comfortable that there will be no material overrun and that the underlying design is sufficiently clear to both parties that future dispute risk is minimal.
-In the final analysis, resort can be had to imposition of the original design to force an acceptable result.
+This matter remains under negotiation and the cap should accommodate all reasonable requirements.
+In the final analysis, resort can be had to imposition of the original design to force an acceptable result, however a compromise design is expected to be agreed.